kebace/vpn/packages/ui/components/Carousel/README.md

 const onNext = () => {
   /*
     You can manipulate activeIndex, but please note that this approach is unsafe as it may lead to overlapping with the total number of items.
     You can use clamp function from '@tok/ui/number' to make it safe */ activeIndex.value = activeIndex.value + 1;

   /*
     Alternatively, you can use carouselInstance, which is a safer option that won't lead to overlapping with the total number of items */ carouselRef.value?.next();
 };

 const onBack = () => {
-  // the same with back method
   activeIndex.value = activeIndex.value - 1;

   // or